AI4HealthUOL/ECG-MIMIC/README.md

 3. Models training

 We provide full commands for two experiment scenarios, you should replace the data path for your preprocessed output file of the last step.
-For more scenarios experimentation adapt the --finetune-dataset argument accordly e.g. :
+For more scenarios experimentation adapt the --finetune-dataset argument accordly see lines 32-37 in src/main_ecg.py.

-mimic_{subsettrain}_{labelsettrain}_{subsettest}_{labelsettest}_{mincnt}_{digits}

-{subsettrain}:all/ed/hosp/allnonzero/ednonzero/hospnonzero/allnonzerofirst/ednonzerofirst/hospnonzerofirst/allfirst/edfirst/hospfirst default: allnonzero

-{labelsettrain}: {all/hosp/ed} first part selects the label set all: both ed diagnosis and hosp diagnosis hosp: just hosp diagnosis ed: just ed diagnosis

-{subsettest}/{labelsettest}: similar than {subsettrain}/{labelsettrain}

-{mincnt}: minimum number of samples per label

-{digits}: 3/4/5/3A/4A/5A; append an A to include all ancestors

 These command should also export your test set predictions into a corresponding path directory (already specified in a command argument), and also save resulting AUROCs in an also specified log file.